About Uncarcerated

 What is Uncarcerated?

-Uncarcerated is a nonprofit organization dedicated to supporting justice-impacted individuals and their families.
+Uncarcerated is a digital sanctuary and strategic hub for justice-impacted individuals and their families.
+Built for us, by us.
 We provide personalized resource matching, community discussion forums, a creative platform (UnStudio), and educational content — all built to help people navigate life during and after incarceration.

 Who can use Uncarcerated?